Livecast71/flutter_demo/README.md

 # flutter_demo

-A Flutter demonstration app showcasing a word list with favorites functionality and tab navigation.
+A Flutter demonstration app showcasing a guitar brands list with favorites functionality, iCloud sync, iOS widget, and watchOS app support.

 ## Features

-### Word List Display
+### Guitar Brands List Display
-- Displays a randomized list of words (apple, banana, cherry, date, elderberry, fig, grape, honeydew)
+- Displays a randomized list of guitar brands (Fender, Gibson, Martin, Taylor, Yamaha, Ibanez, PRS, Epiphone)
-- Each word is displayed in a full-width container with:
+- Each brand is displayed in a full-width container with:
   - Random background colors
   - Rounded corners
   - Left padding for better readability
   - White text for contrast

 ### Favorites System
-- Tap any word item to toggle it as a favorite
+- Tap any guitar brand item to toggle it as a favorite
 - Favorite status is indicated by a heart icon (filled for favorites, outline for non-favorites)
-- Favorites are synchronized across both tabs
+- Favorites are synchronized across both tabs and synced via iCloud

 ### Tab Navigation
-- **List Tab**: Shows all words with their favorite status
+- **List Tab**: Shows all guitar brands with their favorite status
-- **Favorites Tab**: Shows only favorited words with a count in the header
+- **Favorites Tab**: Shows only favorited brands with a count in the header
 - Bottom navigation bar for easy tab switching
 - Instant tab switching without animation (using IndexedStack)